dandv/meteor-webix/README.md

 ## Documentation

+Get started by adding the `webix:webix` package and a skin.
+For example, to add the default skin:

+    meteor add webix:webix
+    meteor add webix:skin-flat

+If you use Font Awesome icons, or have [sortable tables](https://github.com/webix-hub/tracker/issues/223), install Font Awesome as well:

+    meteor add fortawesome:fontawesome

 Use Meteor collections as usual and simply specify `webix.proxy('meteor', Collection|Cursor)` for the `url` and `save` properties of the component: